zeth/jscodestyle/README.md

 ## History

-gjslint stands for Google Javascript Linter (I guess?).
+gjslint stands for Google JavaScript Linter (I guess?).
 At some point it was then branded as "Closure Linter", though it was never specific to Closure code.